Zongyu-Li/FlexBayesMed/README.md

    One-line wrappers for a range of moderated-mediation models and other extensions are in active development.

 > **Tip**
 > You can already fit complex models—such as moderated mediation—by applying `flex_mr()` to each regression component separately.
-See the worked example in `demo/`.

 ## Dependencies